 Small, bud-like branches that are produced in cup-like structures on the surface of the plant also help spread liverworts.
 They spread from pot to pot in water droplets as plants are watered overhead.
 Both sexual and vegetative reproduction can occur at the same time.

 Liverworts thrive in conditions of high fertility, moisture and high humidity that are prevalent in enclosed greenhouses or hoop houses.
+The target audience of this factsheet is commercial greenhouse growers.

 Cultural Practices to Help Prevent Liverworts